stephenh1220/intelligent-social-networking/README.md

 # intelligent-social-networking
 6.s079 project

+## Description for Tubi
+I worked on the facial recognition database portion of this project.
+The project leverages pre-trained facial models and LLMs into a wearable AR application designed to enhance social interaction.
+The database stores facial embeddings and optimizes queries using different search methods: Locality-Sensitive Hashing (LSH), Hierarchical Navigable Small World (HNSW), vector compression, and linear search.
+Each method supports both L2-squared distance or cosine similarity for nearest-neighbor retrieval.
+LSH hashes embeddings for fast lookups, HNSW builds a graph structure for efficient approximate search, vector compression reduces dimensionality for speed, and linear search iterates through stored embeddings.
+The code provides the architecture for use to systematically tests these methods to compare their efficiency and accuracy, which we do in the project to optimze the database’s performance.

 ## Reproduce main results
 Run ```python main.py --phase 1``` to add to the database.
 This will load the phase 1 video, extract a facial embedding for each frame, average them at the end to get one vector key.
 It will alos take the transcript and run it through Gemini to get a condensed version which is stored as the value of the embedding key in the database.